 Finding books and ebooks

 Use Catalogue NHLStenden library to locate the books in the library or use the eBooks databases to find e-books on your topic.
 Want to know how to find more books in hardcopy or e-books in the library?
-Use the Information literacy libguide to find out: Information literacy - I want to find a book and Information literacy - Topics and search terms and watch these tutorials on how to use the catalogue and Ebsco eBooks database:
+Use the Toolbox information literacy library guide to find out more about searching, finding and evaluating information Library guide Information literacy skills and watch these tutorials on how to use the catalogue and Ebsco eBooks database:

 Tutorial video Catalogue: